 Purchase two Fleet's Enemas, a laxative to cleanse your bowel.
 They can be bought over-the-counter at any pharmacy.

 Bring a list of all your medications (prescription medications, over-the-counter medications and eye drops) with you on the day of your procedure.
 You may bring the medication bottles themselves.

 Be prepared to list and describe your ALLERGIES and REACTIONS to any medications.

 Because you may receive a relaxing medication during your procedure, you must arrange to have a responsible adult pick you up and/or accompany you home if you taking public transportation.
 If you receive relaxing medication you may not operate an automobile or other mechanical equipment until the day following your procedure.

 University of Pennsylvania Health System policy requires that you make these arrangements, or your procedure will not be performed.

-To ensure the most accurate results possible, it is important that you do not eat or drink anything after midnight on the day before your procedure, unless you are scheduled for an afternoon procedure (see "On the day of your procedure").
+To ensure the most accurate results possible, it is important that you do not eat or drink anything after midnight on the day before your procedure, unless you are scheduled for an afternoon procedure.
 The exception is medication taken with small sips of water.

 If you are scheduled for a morning procedure: